-Our contribution relates to other contributions which examine weaknesses of concentrated poverty, already identified by Massey and Eggers (1990).
-They also suggest valuing the intensity and the distribution of poverty in the city as relevant aspects generating the double burden of poverty.
-The approach they propose, based on mixtures of dissimilarity and interaction indices, is interesting and related to the urban poverty curve ordering, but it is not based on normative grounds.
+Our analysis relates to other contributions highlighting weaknesses of the concentrated poverty.
+For instance, Massey and Eggers (1990) suggest valuing the intensity and the distribution of poverty in the city as relevant aspects generating the double burden of poverty.
+The approach they propose, considers mixtures of dissimilarity and interaction indices, is interesting and related to the urban poverty curve ordering, but it is not based on normative grounds.
 In the next section, we provide a parsimonious axiomatic approach incorporating the idea that poverty concentration gives rise to a double burden of poverty.